jfilatow/cursor-enablement/07-bugfix-flow/README.md

 Objectives
 - Capture a minimal repro in plain text or code.
 - Ask the agent for a fix and side effects to watch for.
-- Validate with a quick test or manual check.
+- Validate with a quick test or manual check and record verification in `progress.json` via ProgressTracker.

 Next: `../08-mcp-and-context/README.md`.